In addition to our variety of other services available, Integrative Health & Rehabilitation provides Denver laser therapy for pain.

 - Cold laser therapy may help your injury heal faster.

-Risks to cold laser therapy are minimal, but you should understand them.
+While the risks of cold laser therapy are minimal, you should understand them.
 Cons to having the procedure done may include:

 - You may need several treatments to realize positive results.